The Colne valley

 'Colne' is an old English word meaning 'roaring river', and thus there are Colne (or Calne) rivers in various parts of the country.

 The station at Chappel & Wakes Colne forms the East Anglian Railway Museum (tel 01206 242 524).
 It is open daily from 10am to 4.30pm (or dusk if earlier).
-Admission (2011): £4.25 to £8.00, depending on what events are on.
-You get to see a lot of it just coming off the train and there is a bookshop selling everything for railway enthusiasts.
+Admission (2017): £9.50 to £13.00 for adults, depending on what events are on (such as steam galas and Thomas the Tank Engine days).
+The museum contains a cafe - The Chappel Station Cafe - and on Events days only its small pub opens.
+If you don't want to pay the admission fee you get to see a lot of museum's exhibits just coming off the train and there is a bookshop selling everything for railway enthusiasts.

 The impressive Chappel Viaduct, adjacent to the station, is the longest in East Anglia, 75 feet high and made with 7 million bricks.
 It opened in 1846.